jjla26/javascript/Code-Academy-course/module6/arrays.md

 Fun fact: .length is also a property for strings.

 For instance, you can write 'Hello World'.length, and it will output 11 (the number of characters in "Hello World").

+# push Method
+JavaScript has a surprise for us: it has built in functions for arrays that help us do common tasks!
+Let's learn two of them.

+First, push() allows us to add items to the end of an array.
+Here is an example of how this is used:

+var bucketList = ['item 0', 'item 1', 'item 2'];

+bucketList.push('item 3', 'item 4');
+The method push() would make the bucketList array look like:

+['item 0', 'item 1', 'item 2', 'item 3', 'item 4'];
+Check out how push() works here:

+It connects to bucketList with a period.

+Then we call it like a function.
+That's because push() is a function and one that JavaScript allows us to use right on an array.

+Connecting a function like this is common in JavaScript.
+Think: we've been connecting .log to console this whole time!

+1.
+Add two more items to your bucketList array using push.

+2.
+Now, use console.log to print your bucketList array to make sure your items were added.